 Saitama Cherry Blossoms – Hanami and cherry blossom season 2022.
 At the time of updating this on January 13th 2022, the very first cherry blossom forecast has just been released at 11.08 this morning.
-Once again, the cherry blossoms are expected to be earlier blooming than an average year.
-With Kumagaya sakura predicted to “open” for the season (50% bloom) around March 20th.
-Which would make it a day earlier than last year (2021), but 9 days earlier than an average year.
+Once again, the cherry blossoms were expected to be earlier blooming than an average year.
+Initially Kumagaya sakura were predicted to “open” for the season (50% bloom) around March 20th.
+However, subsequent forecasts have pushed the date back to between March 24th and 26th, making it a few days later than last year and about 3 to 5 days earlier than an average year.

 Unfortunately, once again in 2022, it seems like Japan maybe still closed to foreign tourists in sakura season.
 But who knows!
 It would be nice to have been able to once again welcome international tourists in time for cherry blossom season.
 Without a doubt it is one of the best times to visit Japan.
 If you have been in Japan for cherry blossom season in the past, you will know why.
 If you are planning to celebrate cherry blossom season in Japan in the future: the hype is real, the cherry blossoms are stunning, and the events and festivals are amazing.
 In the meantime, we can only hope and pray for an “open” season in 2023.